orvi-tmp/learning-c-with-pebble/chapter8.md

 These declare `ptr1` to hold the address of an integer, `ptr2` to hold the address of a floating point number, and `ptr3` to hold the address of a character.

-Like all variables, *pointers do not have a value simply by being declared*.
+Like all variables, *pointer variables do not have a value simply by being declared*.
 That fact might seem intuitive for other data types, but it's hard to remember for pointers.
 In the above examples, the variables are meant to contain the address of other variables, but they have not been initialized yet.

 > **Declaration Notation**
 >
-At first glance, the notation used to declare pointers might seem a little wrong.
-Since the variable points to a variable of the declared data type, you might expect the declaration to look like this:
+At first glance, the notation used to declare pointers might seem wrong.
+Since a pointer variable points to another variable of the declared data type, you might expect the declaration to look like this:
 >
     int* ptr1;
 >